mayfrost/guides/SECURITY.md

 * __Level 19__: Encrypt your e-mails with GnuPG.
 Thunderbird has the Enigmail plugin for this, you can script the use of GPG on Mutt.
 * __Level 20__: Delete any metadata from files you share on the internet.
 ExifTool in combination with [renamer](https://github.com/CaptainBlacklace/Renamer) is a good option.
 * __Level 21__: Anonymize your writting style on any text with anti stylometry software like [Anonymouth](https://github.com/psal/anonymouth) when you share documents.
-* __Level 22__: Use cmail in your own server for e-mail.
-Exim with Dovecot is another option, as is OpenSMTPD.
+* __Level 22__: Use qmail in your own server for e-mail. qpsmtpd and cmail are other options.
 * __Level 23__: Use Squid for caching websites.

 ### High Level Security